yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/basics.md

 These properties are invariants which always hold for any meaningful halfedge mesh; in practice we check them during construction and ensure that all operations preserve them.

-Note that our halfedge mesh _does not_ require that faces be triangles or quads; arbitrary faces with degree >= 3 are supported.
+Note that our halfedge mesh _does not_ require that faces be triangles or quads; arbitrary faces with degree >= 3 are supported, and faces of different degree may be intermingled.
 However, many operations are only defined for triangle meshes and will throw errors if invoked on other meshes.

 ## Boundaries